5 Ways to Display Your Senior Pictures

 Senior portraits have become a popular way to celebrate the end of your high school career.
 But if you’re anything like most seniors and parents, you’ve been looking for ideas on how to display them.
 In this post, we’ll walk through some of the best ways to display your senior portraits.

 In the days before smartphones, seniors would often save their photos in scrapbooks.
 Nowadays, we have the digital version: we take and store our photos in the cloud.
 But, this doesn’t mean they’re only made for sharing online.
-Here are five other ways to show off your senior portraits.
+Here are five other ways to display your senior pictures.

 Senior Photo Book / Album